Principal Transportation Planner, PANYNJ

 Rayn Riel is a project manager at the NYC Department of Environmental Protection, and he is passionate about improving the New York region’s physical infrastructure.
 He is from Brooklyn and has previously worked for MTA NYC Transit and for the NYC Department of City Planning.
-He studied urban policy and planning at Tufts University, where he founded a student group that helped plan for the MBTA Green Line extension to campus.
-He enjoys traveling, making GIS maps, and volunteering for the Riders Alliance.
+He studied urban policy and planning at Tufts University, where he founded an urban development student group.

 Board Position Descriptions

 The Chair is responsible for day-to-day implementation of the policy and guidelines of the Board of Directors.
 The Chair shall preside over Chapter Board meetings, create and appoint members to Committees, and act as chief official representative of YPT-NYC.
 The Chair shall have served at least one full-year term on the YPT-NYC Board of Directors, or have equivalent experience serving on the Board of Directors of any other YPT chapter or the YPT-International Board of Directors.

 The Deputy Chair shall help to coordinate activities involving multiple Officers and assist the Chair in his or her responsibilities.
 In the absence of the Chair, the Deputy Chair shall act in the official capacity of the Chair and perform all duties of that office.

 The Content Manager shall keep full and accurate records of all business and proceedings at Chapter Board meetings.
 The Content Manager shall prepare meeting minutes, keep accurate organization records, and manage the election process.

 The Treasurer shall be responsible for the collection of dues, budget forecasting, and the safekeeping of funds, including reporting of receipts, expenditures, and balances at the request of the Chapter Board.